section-engineering-education/engineering-education/content/articles/concept-of-first-hop-redundancy-protocol/index.md

-Organizations use various protocols to prevent a single point failure in their works, one of these protocols is the First Hop redundancy Protocol (FHRP) which presents a virtual default gateway to the organization's network to provide a near- 100 percent network uptime.
+Organizations use various protocols to prevent a single point failure in their works.
+One of these protocols is the First Hop redundancy Protocol (FHRP) which presents a virtual default gateway to the organization's network to provide a near- 100 percent network uptime.

 In this article, we are going to look at how FHRP is used to achieve redundancy in networks, variety of FHRP and then configure Hot Standby Redundancy Protocol (HSRP), which is a Cisco propriety protocol use in the implementation of FHRP.

 ### Table of contents